Gaeta: Modern era

 After his flight from the Roman Republic, Pope Pius IX took refuge at Gaeta in November 1848.
 He remained in Gaeta until 4 September 1849.

 On 1 August 1849, USS Constitution while in port at Gaeta, received onboard King Ferdinand II and Pope Pius IX, giving them a 21-gun salute.
 This was the first time a Pope set foot on American territory or its equivalent.

-Finally, in 1860, Gaeta was the scene of the last stand of Francis II of the Two Sicilies against the forces of United Italy.
-The king offered a stubborn defense, shut up in the fortress with 12,000 men and was inspired by the heroic example of Queen Maria Sophie after Garibaldi's occupation of Naples.
-It was not until 13 February 1861 that Francis II was forced to capitulate when the withdrawal of the French fleet made bombardment from the sea possible, thus sealing the annexation of the Kingdom of Naples to the Kingdom of Italy.
-Cialdini, the Piedmontese general, received the victory title of Duke of Gaeta.
+In 1860, Gaeta was the Kingdom of the Two Sicilies' last Northern outpost.
+During the 1861 siege, King Francis II of the Two Sicilies offered a stubborn defence, shut up in the fortress with 12,000 men and was inspired by the heroic example by his wife Queen Maria Sophie after Giuseppe Garibaldi's occupation of Naples.
+It was not until 13 February 1861 that Francis II was forced to capitulate when the withdrawal of the French fleet made bombardment from the sea possible, thus sealing the annexation of the Kingdom of the Two Sicilies to the Kingdom of Italy.
+Enrico Cialdini, the Piedmontese general, received the victory title of Duke of Gaeta.
 During the functioning of the Government of Montenegro in exile from 1919 to 1924, that supported the Petrović-Njegoš dynasty and opposed the rule of the house of Karađorđević in Yugoslavia (The Greens) were located in Gaeta.